 Delegates are required to complete assessments at the end of the module to demonstrate their knowledge.
 Further information about the assessment methods and deadlines will be given to students soon after teaching begins.

 Funding for this module may be available via the UWS Upskilling Fund.
 The UWS Upskilling Fund is a budget for delivering training to Scottish industry sectors, provided and moderated by the Scottish Funding Council.
 To receive this funding, delegates must reside in Scotland or work for an organisation operating (with a business address) in Scotland.
-If you are successful in obtaining funding a registration fee of £50 will apply only (the full module fee is £930) and you will be provided with a discount code to use at check-out upon application.
+If you are successful in obtaining funding a registration fee of £50 will apply only (the full module fee is £930) and the discount will automatically be applied on registration.

 If you would like to find out more about this course, Upskilling Fund eligibility or register your interest, please get in touch with our dedicated CPD team at email@example.com.